Check out the latest news from the Ashford Back and Wellness Centre...

 Posture has been linked to problems from back and joint pain to affecting digestion and even your ability to breathe deeply.
 Research studies show the truth in what mothers have always known: standing up tall improves our health.
 Posture is about how your body balances, If we don't balance, we fall down!
 Our bodies would fall forward without muscles pulling us back.
 We use our muscles reflexively to balance when we sit, stand, sleep, or work.
 We are creatures of habit.
 When we have an injury, our body will move differently to avoid pain.
 Over time, the body will adapt.
 Our body will create new habits.
 The brain adapts and adopts new muscles and joint positions even in the absence of continued pain.
 We believe we are standing straight because our brain is being told by our senses that we are balanced, even though the mirror shows we are not.

 Sitting at a desk, especially a desk with a computer does horrible things to your posture and your health.
 Bad posture not only makes you look unhappy and unhealthy but it also has real negative impacts on your health.
-Bad posture causes muscular imbalances that lead to muscle tension, muscle spasms, neck pain, headaches, back pain, pinched nerves, impaired breathing and digestive disorders.
+Bad posture causes muscular imbalances that lead to muscle tension, muscle spasms, neck pain, headaches, back pain & pinched nerves.
 Long term exposure to postural stress will also lead to arthritis.